 Revenue Growth & Market Exposure

 Customers trust the Canadian Tire brand for its product quality and a leading reputation.
-A diverse range of products, marketing expertise, dealer network, and a large footprint have enabled Canadian Tire to expand its retail footprint.
-The company offers a wide assortment of products ranging from automotive, apparel, wholesale and living to fixing, sports and financial.
-Canadian Tire’s Triangle Rewards is one of its significant assets, imparting customers seamless and integrated shopping experience across differentiated brands, with more than 9 million active Triangle Rewards members and 2.1 million active credit cardholders.
+A diverse range of products, marketing expertise, dealer network, and a large footprint has enabled Canadian Tire to expand its retail footprint.
+The company offers a wide assortment of products ranging from automotive, apparel, wholesale, and living, to fixing, sports, and financial.
+Canadian Tire’s Triangle Rewards is one of its significant assets, imparting customers a seamless and integrated shopping experience across differentiated brands, with more than 10.8 million active Triangle Rewards members and credit cardholders.
 This further enhances sticky customer relationships.

 Canadian Tire is one of Canada’s most-shopped general merchandise retailers.
-The acquisition of Helly Hansen further provides a platform for international expansion.
-Canadian Tire also operates the specialty automotive hard parts banner PartSource and the specialty hockey banner PHL.
+The acquisition of Helly Hansen further provided a platform for international expansion.
 Its other brands such as Petroleum and Mark’s are amongst the largest independent gasoline retailers and leading apparel and footwear brands, respectively in Canada.

-Canadian Tire last raised its dividend by more than 9%.
-It has increased its dividend for nine consecutive years in a row.
-This Dividend Aristocrat has compounded its dividend growth in the double-digit range in the last few years, maintaining a dividend growth rate of 17%+ CAGR in the last decade.
-It sports a dividend yield of 3.4% and a payout ratio of 56% currently.
+Canadian Tire last raised its dividend by 3.3%.
+It has increased its dividend for 11 consecutive years in a row.
+This Canadian Dividend Aristocrat has compounded its dividend growth in the double-digit range in the last few years, maintaining a dividend growth rate of 17%+ CAGR in the last decade.
+It sports a dividend yield of 2.6% and a payout ratio of just 38% currently.
 A reasonable payout ratio provides enough room for future growth.
 Canadian Tire is targeting to maintain dividend payments totaling 30% to 40% of prior year normalized earnings.
-It temporarily suspended its share repurchases and also deferred certain CapEx plans for the year.
+It intends to purchase shares under the 2021-22 NCIB.

-Canadian Tire’s earnings per share have grown by more than 10% CAGR in the last five years, driven by strong revenue and margin growth.
+Canadian Tire’s earnings per share have grown by more than 11% CAGR in the last decade, driven by strong revenue and margin growth.
 The company’s earnings are supported by its reputation of being a one-stop-shop for the Canadians for their home and yard needs.

-As a leading retail brand in Canada, Canadian Tire continues to grow through its comprehensive Owned Brands portfolio, developing curated and quality products, acquisitions and in-house development.
-It is investing in both store network and digital growth, driving topline growth.
+As a leading retail brand in Canada, Canadian Tire continues to grow through its comprehensive Owned Brands portfolio, developing curated and quality products, acquisitions, and in-house development.
+It is investing in both store network and digital growth, to drive topline growth.
+Canadian Tire is transforming itself to focus on being customer-centric and more digitally savvy.
 The company is well-positioned to compete for the long-term once this pandemic ends.